Disclaimer: Arda and all that is in it belong to Professor Tolkien. I own only the mistakes.

+'Mad?
+Perhaps.
+But am I not seeing tears emerging from your eyes?
+Are you not losing your contemptuous composure?
+In truth, my sister, you will lose everything soon, your wise mind included.'
 So ironic.
-You, daughter of the King, the Anar of Gondolin, a princess of the Noldor, will only be able to weep helplessly, on the floor, at my feet.
+You, daughter of the King, the Anar of Gondolin, a princess of the Noldor, will only be able to weep helplessly on the floor at my feet.

 Now beg me.
 Beg me to spare your life.
 Beg me to spare the life of your son.
 Do you see the fair city in flames?
 Do you hear the walls tumbling down?
 Darkness has fallen.
-It is my time to win.
+It is the time of my triumph.

 'But how do you view yourself here, Maeglin, in a city of the Noldor?'

-You've never lived in a valley of thick forests.
-You've never longed for the Sun.
+'For this, my wise sister, I am afraid no answer would be sufficient for you, for you would never truly understand.'
+You have never lived in a valley of thick forests; you have never longed for the Sun.
 Nan Elmoth.
 A memory in the dark.
 A tomb for a flaming and restless heart.
 I knew of the joy and wonder beyond the darkness in which I was captive.
 I knew of the beautiful white city guarded by the Encircling Mountains.
-My mother was the daughter from the proud House of Fingolfin, progeny of the High King, the Princess in the Hidden Kingdom, and the White Lady of the Noldor.
-I am a prince by rights, indeed.
+My mother was the daughter from the proud House of Fingolfin, progeny of the High King, the Princess in the Hidden Kingdom, and the White Lady of the Noldor, I am a prince by rights, indeed.

-Try to imagine this.
-You wanted some change.
+'"Allow", my sister, an interesting word - as if it were a choice.
+But do you know what it means to choose?
+Have you ever been able to do it?'
+Try to imagine this: You wanted some change.
 You nearly managed it.
-Then everything turned into turmoil, a mess, out of control.
-In order to protect you, your mother fell at the tip of a poisoned javelin thrown by your father, and was thus slain; your father was sentenced to death by your mother's brother, your uncle, the King to whom you gave your vow and allegiance.
+Then everything turned into turmoil, a mess that grew out of control.
+In order to protect you, your mother fell at the tip of a poisoned javelin thrown by your father, and was thus slain.
+Your father was sentenced to death by your mother's brother, your uncle, the King to whom you gave your vow and allegiance.
 And the curse.

 That is my price.
 The price set for my freedom and my fire.

-But you, my sister, you destroyed all that remained to me by your first appearance in my sight.
+But you, my sister, you destroyed all that remained of me at the moment you first appeared in my sight.

 Aye, I realized my curse.
 The curse my father laid upon me.
 'Here shall you fail of all your hopes.'
 But could his curse be so complete?
 Would there not be any breach?
 If I could not have your love, would I not still advance on the path of glory and power?

 I would rather have perished in Nirnaeth Arnoediad.
 I would rather have fallen in that battle, as a hero and a warrior, honored and remembered.
 I was tired.
 Tired of living in disguise all the time, resisting temptation, and feigning innocence.
 But instead of honor and glory I witnessed blood and death.
-I saw the light of the Eldar trod into the dust.
-The curse you bear.
-Bringing down the hard fought victory, ripping away all hope.
+I witnessed the flower of the Eldar trod into the dust.
+The curse you bear brought down the hard fought victory and ripped away all hope.
 The Noldor were doomed.
 Glory and power fell in vain when the day finally came.
 The golden-headed mortals said they saw a new star of hope rising with their eyes of death.
 And I saw my star of hope fading exactly at that moment.